MicrosoftDocs/learn/learn-pr/wwl-azure/microsoft-graph/includes/4-microsoft-graph-sdk.md

 In this unit, you learn about the available SDKs and see some code examples of some of the most common operations.

 > [!NOTE]
-> The code samples in this unit are based on version 5.65 of the Microsoft.Graph .NET SDK.
+> The code samples in this unit are based on version 5.65 of the Microsoft Graph .NET SDK.

 ## Install the Microsoft Graph .NET SDK